-Jobs aren’t always easy to come by and even harder to hold on to in today’s hyper-competitive work force.
-I know it – and you probably know it too.
+The “dream job” isn’t always easy to come by and even harder to maintain in today’s hyper-competitive workforce.
+I know it – and chances are, so do you.